Crystal clear and yet so beautiful.

 Be there well in advance, so that you have the chance to take the bus or the train from the nearby station.
 You are quickly in the centre of Venice, where Mark's Basilica, Doge's Palace, Canal Grande, Rialto Bridge and gondolier are waiting for you.

 Take time for Venice, because your destination is reached quickly and easily.
 The first trip kilometer into the lagoon city you bike before you leave the town "by the back door" and ferry again.
 Take a short detour from Punta Sabbioni or a quick to the lighthouse at the far end of the narrow strip of land and enjoy great views of Venice.
 Wonderful flat you cycle from one seaside resort to the other, past numerous fishing boats, souvenir stalls and promising cafes.
 If you want to do some more kilometers, you can take a route in the back country along the river Sile.
-Overnight at the seaside resort nearby Jesolo.
+Overnight stay in Jesolo or Caorle.

-In the morning you follow the wide shallow coast, enjoy a refreshing swim in the sea, admiring the colorful fishermen's cottages and let yourself be tempted by a cafe in the historic center of the seaside resort of Caorle.
+Today you follow the wide shallow coast, enjoy a refreshing swim in the sea, admiring the colorful fishermen's cottages and let yourself be tempted by a café in the historic center of Caorle.
 Now there is a change of direction and scenery.
 You roll flat and relaxed inland towards the Julian Alps.
 Look forward to Portogruaro, which was during the heyday of the Venetian Republic a major river port of Venice.
 Take a walk and discover the ancient splendor of the many magnificent buildings and palaces of the city.

 The varied landscape awaits you today.
 You cycle through barren rocky landscape crisscrossed by caves, before coming back to the sea and a coastline of outstanding beauty.
 There, where the Karst plateau dips into the deep blue water and the white cliffs rise vertically from the sea to the sky, you follow the coast road through small towns like Duino, Sistiana and Miramare.
 Take a break and visit the Miramare Castle.
 Now there are only a few kilometers to Trieste that is easily reached on the beautiful beach promenade.
 Stroll through the Piazza dell'Unita, along the Grand Canal and visit the Serbian Orthodox Church San Spiridone and the historic Cafe San Marco.